all cases

 THE RESULT

-Created a robust design library for Jotson’s product team and the agency’s marketing design team
+Created a scalable design system that streamlined Jotson’s product and marketing assets

 Snapshot of the design audit.
 We identified duplicates and organized the designs based on how they can be split out into dedicated figma files.